 b) Polymer cement concrete

-Polymer cement concrete is made by mixing cement, aggregates, water and monomer.
-Such plastic mixture is cast in moulds, cured, dried and polymerized.
-The commonly used monomers are Polyester- styrene, Epoxy-styrene and Furans etc. This concrete is also known as Polymer modified concrete.
+Polymer cement concrete is made by mixing cement, aggregates, water, and monomer.
+Such plastic mixture is cast in molds, cured, dried, and polymerized.
+The commonly used monomers are Polyester- styrene, Epoxy-styrene, Furans, etc. This concrete is also known as Polymer modified concrete.